 Surrogate Frequently Asked Questions

-Never.
+No, you will never use your own eggs for surrogacy.
 We only deal with gestational surrogacy – that is, carrying a baby that is not biologically related to you in any way.
-The intended parents will use their own cells, or in the case that they cannot, they will use donor cells.
+The intended parents will use their own eggs and sperm to create embryos, or in the case that they cannot, they will use donor cells.
 But never yours!

 Not at all!
 The embryos are created in a lab and are transferred into your body via a very clinical medical procedure.
 In fact, even the intended parents did not have sex to create these embryos.
 So, there is no need to worry.